Institutional Research and Assessment (IR&A)

 11. Respond to ad hoc requests for information and analysis by administrative and academic departments.

-13. Provide technical assistance to outcomes assessment and evaluation efforts, campus wide.
+12. Provide assistance to outcomes assessment and institutional effectiveness efforts, campus wide.
+Examples are:

 •Assistance in analyzing and interpreting results